Symbian9/qmapshack-doc-wiki/README.txt

       If you are finally satisfied with your changes, it's time to share them with the world.
 There are two cases:

-         * You have successfully  run the command "make"  or "make nav".
-           By this  you have added  some changes to  your local clone of the Bitbucket wiki repository which you should now commit ac- cordingly and then push to the upstream Bitbucket repository.
+         * You have successfully  run the command  "make nav".
+By this you have added  some changes  to your local clone of the Bit- bucket wiki repository which you should now commit according- ly and then push to the upstream Bitbucket repository.

-         * You can neither run "make" nor "make nav" yourself.
-In this case it's probably your best bet to send your proposed chang- es (preferably in  "unified diff" format,  see "man diff") to the QMapShack mailing list at
+         * You can't run "make nav" yourself.
+In this case it's probab- ly your best bet to send your proposed changes (preferably in "unified diff" format, see "man diff") to the QMapShack mail- ing list at

               <qlandkartegt-users@lists.sourceforge.net>